solid-contrib/information/frequently-unanswered-questions.md

 https://forum.solidproject.org/t/testing-http-methods-on-local-server-using-postman/499
 PROGRESS: Researching (easy to do on servers with proper certificates, not easy with self-signed certificates); Waiting for reply from Dmitri: https://forum.solidproject.org/t/testing-http-methods-on-local-server-using-postman/499/5

-## How do I  upload a document onto my POD?
+## How do I  upload a document onto my Pod?
 You can upload a document using the the Solid Data Browser by navigating to the container you want to upload the file to.
 If you navigate to your public container (e.g. https://YOUR-USERNAME.solid.community/public) you might see something like this:

 By dropping documents onto the green plus-icon it will attempt to upload that file.
 If successful, you should see a new entry in the list of resources.

-## How do I delete a document from my POD?
+## How do I delete a document from my Pod?
 To delete a document using the Solid Data Browser you need to navigate to the container the resource resides in (e.g. the container of https://megoth.solid.community/public/test.txt is https://megoth.solid.community/public/).
 Open the resource you want to delete, and look at the tools.
 Then choose the Internals pane:

 Once you’ve selected that you should can hover the left side to see a stop sign icon:

 By clicking this you’ll be asked to verify the action a couple of times, and then it will be removed.
 (Right now there is [a bug](https://github.com/solid/solid-panes/issues/71) so that the list isn’t reloaded when the resource is deleted, so you have to reload the page to see the change in the list.)

-## How to add your picture to your Solid POD?
+## How to add your picture to your Solid Pod?
 If you want to add a picture to your profile, the easiest thing is to use the Contact pane (it’s the default pane shown when you navigate to your WebID).

 You should see something like this: